 - If you want your mirror to become part of the background, you should choose one that is extra large so that its function then becomes to make your space appear larger.
 Don't give it a frame that draws attention to itself.

 - Smaller mirrors can be used as accents, catching light here, reflecting an interesting object there.
 They can also be used in groups.
-If you do plan to use smaller mirrors in groups, remember that together are acting to form a much larger shape and these could act as a focal point in the room, too.
+If you do plan to use smaller mirrors in groups, remember that together are acting to form a much larger shape and these could act as a focal point in the room.

-It is All About Style
+It Is All About Style

-It really is all about style.
 Your mirrors can reflect the style you already have in your room, but you can also create great impact by choosing a style that is unexpected and for that reason acts as an accent.
 While the shape and size of a mirror matter, the frame plays an even greater role in determining style.

 - An ornate, carved or gilt frame is often best used in a more traditional or ethnic culture inspired setting but can be used for contrast in a more modern one.